Hamze-Hammami/SPACEYOLO_workshop/README.md

 ## 📜 Instructions
 All workshop instructions and explanations are provided in *docs**.
-Please refer to these slides for detailed guidance on setting up and running YOLOv8. follow instructions on 'docs.pdf' for presentation go to 'pres.pdf'
+Please refer to these slides for detailed guidance on setting up and running YOLOv8. follow instructions on 'docs.pdf' for presentation go to 'PPT.pdf'

 ## 💻 Code
 Code for Optmisers visalisation and All other scripts required for training and inference are available in the **`code/`** directory.